discreetlogcontracts/dlcspecs/ecdsa_adaptor.md

 Given a anticipated signature `Y` we may encrypt a signature (for the purposes of this document, an ECDSA signature) under `Y` such that once a party learns the discrete logarithm of `Y` they can decrypt it and get a valid ECDSA signature.

 An interesting aspect of adaptor signatures is that they leak the decryption key (the discrete logarithm of `Y`) when they are decrypted.
-In our case the leaked decryption key is is the scalar *s* value of a [[BIP340]] signature which turns out to be quite useful.
+In our case the leaked decryption key is the scalar *s* value of a [[BIP340]] signature which turns out to be quite useful.
 The ability to recover the *s* value from the on-chain transaction actually improves the security of the protocol compared to the original DLC description in [[Dry]].
 To see why, imagine an oracle who engages in bets based on their own signatures.
 In order to not maintain their credibility they must publish the correct signature scalar `s_valid` publicly, but what is to stop them from privately generating a favorable and wrong `s_cheat` to settle their own bet?